-In times of peace, this title is purely honorary.
-Tradition holds that each title is given to the lord of a certain family, but the king retains the right to award it to another of his choosing.
+Wardens for the Iron Throne act as supreme military leaders responsible for the defense of their region in the event of foreign invasion.
+In times of peace, this prestigious title is purely honorary.
+Tradition holds that each title is hereditarily given to the lord of a certain family, but the king retains the right to award it to another of his choosing.
 This typically only happens if the traditional holder dies and his heir is not yet of age, although in times of turbulence the office may be offered to those holding a monarch's favor.

-Additionally there are also smaller-scale wardens:
+There are also smaller-scale wardens: